|Last updated 22 December 2021

 The flight reached Sydney after many adventures and aircraft maintenance problems along the way.
 After arrival, Wikner was unable to gain sufficient backing for his planned Australian fund-raising tour.
 He requested permission from the British Ministry to sell the aircraft, and some time later it was purchased by Aircarriers Pty Ltd, a syndicate of former RAAF airmen.
 Registered VH-BDT, their optimistic plans failed after one revenue flight to Singapore, when the Halifax limped back to Sydney and never flew again.

-Later in 1946 Geoffrey Wikner and his wife Trudy established the Halifax Caravan Park at Port Stephens NSW and managed the business for the next twenty years.
+Later in 1946 Geoffrey Wikner and his wife Trudy established the Halifax Caravan Park at Nelson Bay NSW and managed the business for the next twenty years.

 Aircarriers Pty Ltd, Sydney